 Stem cell therapy reverses sight loss and let’s people read againMarch 21st, 2018

-Both people involved in this study went from being unable to read, to reading 60 to 80 words per minute with normal reading glasses.
-They were observed for 12 months after the procedure and reported to have no severe side effects.
+One treated, both people in the study went from being unable to read at all to reading 60-80 words per minute.
+Both were kept under observation for a further 12 months post treatment, and have had no severe side effects.